-Back in the spring we produced a number of articles about the impact that the global lockdown has on air pollution.
-Here are a link to a couple of articles:
+Back in the spring, we produced a number of articles about the impact that the global lockdown has on air pollution.
+Here is a link to a couple of articles:

 Surely reducing vehicle use and levels of NO2 will only have a positive impact on our environment?